LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 ### Understanding Binary Basics
 ####  At the money (ATM)
-- is an option whose strike price is near where the stock price is currently; therefore, primarily made up of intrinsic value, with very little extrinsic value.
+- is an option whose strike price is near the current stock price; therefore, primarily made up of intrinsic value, with very little extrinsic value.
-#### In the Money (ATM)
+#### In the Money (ITM)
-- is an option whose strike price is below where the stock price is currently; as a result, it has little to no intrinsic value.
+- is an option whose strike price is below the current stock price; as a result, it has little to no intrinsic value.
 #### Out of the Money (OTM)
-- is an option with strike price is above where the stock price is currently and the option is made up of entirely extrinsic value.
+- is an option whose strike price is above the current stock and the option is made up of entirely extrinsic value.

 <img src="Cheatsheet_Options.PNG">